Interaction of light with subwavelength particles: Revealing the physics of the electric dipole moment in the classical scattering problem: Two types of scattered fields

 \section{Two types of scattered fields}

-With the revealed structure of scattered fields, we can reconsider the solution obtained for plane incident fields.
+With the revealed composition of scattered fields, we can reconsider the solution obtained for plane incident fields.
 The plane incident field given by Eq.~(\ref{plane incident}) can be decomposed over dipolar spherically incoming (\ref{spherical in}) and outgoing (\ref{spherical out}) fields as follows:

-As the dipolar spherically incoming incident field does not contain any spherically outgoing component that could be compensated with the scattered fields, the part $\vec E^{\rm sph,in}_{\rm inc}$ of the plane incident field $\vec E^{\rm pl}_{\rm inc}$ experiences purely current-sourced scattering.
-At the same time, the spherically outgoing part $\vec E^{\rm sph,out}_{\rm inc}$ of the plane incident field is fully compensated by the scattered fields and, thus, experiences purely current-free scattering.
-In other words, decomposition of the plane fields into spherically incoming and outgoing fields helps us split the effective electric dipole moment of the plane incident field into two fundamentally different moments:
+As the dipolar spherically incoming incident field does not contain any spherically outgoing component that could be compensated with the scattered fields, the part $\vec E^{\rm sph,in}_{\rm inc}$ of the plane incident field $\vec E^{\rm pl}_{\rm inc}$ experiences purely current-sourced (electrodynamically compliant) scattering.
+At the same time, the spherically outgoing part $\vec E^{\rm sph,out}_{\rm inc}$ of the plane incident field is fully compensated by the scattered fields and, thus, experiences purely current-free (electrodynamically incompliant) scattering.
+In other words, decomposition of the plane fields into spherically incoming and outgoing fields helps us split the effective electric dipole moment of the plane incident field into two moments fundamentally different from the electrodynamics point of view:

 where